veltzer/openbook/README.md

 ----------------------
 * create an account on git hub.
 * git checkout -b [your branch name] git://github.com/veltzer/openbook.git
+* on Ubuntu run ./scripts/ubuntu_install.py to install required pieces of software.
+* on other systems do the best you can.
 * make (install pieces of software that it needs if it complains).
 * hack on the files (git add the files that you hack on).
 * commit to your own hard drive repository (git commit).
 * push to git hub (git push).
-* request me to pull your changes (button in the github ui).
+* send me a pull request (button in the github ui).

 Can I just add a single tune?
 ------------------------------